-Schedule 16 - Operating Expenses
+Schedule 16 - Operating Expenses Particulars Year ended 31.3.
+Year ended 31.3.

-Particulars Year ended 31.3. (current year) Year ended 31.3. (previous year)
+(current year) (previous year)

 I. Payments to and provisions for employees

 II.
 Rent, taxes and lighting

 III.
 Printing and stationery

 IV.
 Advertisement and publicity

 V. (a) Depreciation on bank's property other than Leased Assets

 (b) Depreciation on Leased Assets

 VI.
 Directors' fees, allowances and expenses

 VII.
 Auditors' fees and expenses (including branch auditors' fees and expenses)

 VIII.
 Law charges

 IX.
 Postage, telegrams, telephones, etc.

 X. Repairs and maintenance

 XI.
 Insurance

 XII.
 Amortisation of Goodwill, if any

 XIII.
 Other expenditure

 Total

-1. The format prescribed above is primarily for banking subsidiaries.
-In case of non-banking subsidiaries if any item of income / expenditure or assets / liabilities is not similar to those of the bank, these items shall be separately disclosed.
-2. Additional line items, headings and sub-headings shall be presented in the consolidated balance sheet and consolidated profit and loss account and schedules thereto when required by a statute, Accounting Standards or when such a presentation is necessary to present the true and fair view of the group's financial position and operating results.
+1. Additional line items, headings and sub-headings shall be presented in the consolidated balance sheet and consolidated profit and loss account and schedules thereto when required by a statute, Accounting Standards or when such a presentation is necessary to present the true and fair view of the group's financial position and operating results.
 In the preparation and presentation of CFS Accounting Standards issued by the ICAI, to the extent applicable to banks, and the guidelines issued by RBI shall be followed.